mbabynames search ✿

 Bronagh Jade

-"noble and strong" (Bronagh) meets "precious stone" (Jade).
+"sorrow" (Bronagh) meets "precious stone" (Jade).
 The combination reads as complete.
 Neither name overshadows the other.
 At 2 syllables, Bronagh needs a shorter middle to stay balanced.
 Jade does that.

 Bronagh Neve